February 2026 • 18 min read

 Obstructive Sleep Apnea (OSA)

-Sleep apnea is strongly associated with elevated BMI, with approximately 70% of OSA patients being obese.
+OSA is strongly associated with elevated BMI.
 Fat deposits around the upper airway narrow the breathing passage, causing repeated episodes of breathing cessation during sleep.
-This condition affects an estimated 26% of adults with a BMI over 30, compared to just 3% of those with normal BMI.
+Prevalence is substantially higher in adults with obesity than in normal-weight adults.

 Consequences of untreated sleep apnea include: